 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 II-c Propo rtion of Inva ided Natural Arc eas/Sites with Significant I mpacts

 Of the invaded sites, might any of the worst (statements i to v in Section II-a) impacts only occur under a few, identifiable, environmental conditions (i.e., conditions that occur in only 1 to 10% of the sites)?

-To answer this question, for each statement in Section II-a, $i - v$ that gets a score (> 0.5), determine the percentage from this table.
-Calculate the percentage separately for each zone.
+- on, for each stage from this tabl a score (> 0.5), each zone.

 A) Number of Natural Area a Yes Answer B) To tal Number of N Areas/Sites Vatural

 North Central South North Central South

 i)

 ii)

 iii)

 ,

 iv)

 v)

 TOTAL

 Total A/Total B x 100 = %

 If the percentage is between 1-10% from the table above, check Yes :

-North Central South Yes No Yes No
+North Central South Yes No Yes No \[\begin{array}{cccccccccccccccccccccccccccccccccccc

-If Yes Documentation of evidence must be included in Ecological Impac Worksheets and Go to Section B ological Impacts
+If Yes If Yes Documentation of evidence must be included in Ecological Impacts Worksheets and Go to Section B ological Impacts

-If No or No score Go to Se ction III-a
+If No or No score Go to Se Go to Section III-a